catalyst-fp7/documents/interoperability/interoperability.md

         rdf:_3 eg_d1:idea4 ].
 ```

-## Tags, comments, etc.

 ## History

 Many analytics require access to a detailed history of user interactions.
 On the other hand, few platforms maintain such a history.
 Adding history tracking to platforms is a non-trivial operation, and we should think in terms of different levels of support.
-These levels must be validated with Mark, who is developing most history-based analytics.
+These levels must be validated with the University of Zürich, who is developing most history-based analytics.
 (Wikitalia uses static analysis.)

 The most basic level conceivable could be based on timed automatic snapshots of the idea graph; is this even usable for any of the analytics?
 We will not consider this option until we have an answer.